 Use a projected (or pro forma) P&L statement to show investors how much money you expect to have made - or lost - by the end of your first year.
-This should be based off of your sales forecast, as well as your projected restaurant costs (both for opening the restaurant and for operating it throughout the year).
-Grab your copy of the restaurant profit and loss statement template and get started.
+This should be based on your sales forecast and your projected restaurant costs (both for opening the restaurant and operating it throughout the year).

-It's an unforgettable day for a restaurant owner when the business becomes profitable - and you can determine that point in time with a break even analysis.
-Calculating break even will project the threshold to reach in time and in sales to pay back investments and startup costs, thus reaching profitability.
+It's an unforgettable day for a restaurant owner when the business becomes profitable - and you can determine that point in time with a break-even analysis.
+Calculating break-even will project the threshold to reach in time and sales to pay back investments and startup costs, thus reaching profitability.

-You can then compare this number to your sales forecast to determine a timeline for break even point in days to let investors know what day they'll start seeing an ROI.
+You can then compare this number to your sales forecast to determine a timeline for the break-even point in days to let investors know what day they'll start seeing an ROI.

 Recommended Reading: 15 Restaurant Metrics to Know and How To Use Them